CWRUbotix/rov-23/README.md

 All packages to be installed on the float live in the `float` directory.

-Single commits should not modify more than one of these directories.

 ## Documentation Structure
 Documentation will take place at 3 levels:
 - High Level - Overarching Design Document outlining our general structure and what goes where.